marcusthesage/marcusthesage.github.io/README.md

    Screenshot to share with friends!
 4. There is a special sandwich, the Fisherman's Special, if made, the winner will win a free future Fisherman's merchandise!

-Please email any sandwich you make to yndgaming@gmail.com .
+Please email any sandwich (*the JSON file that is made when you save*) you make to yndgaming@gmail.com .
 ANY and ALL feedback is appreciated.
 This is my first project so I know there are things that can be better.
 Feel free to check out my code!
-I need it!

 Check out https://www.behance.net/marcushazley6 for more projects!